Disclaimer: I own nothing. Everything belongs to Tolkien.

 Elrond began to turn the door handle of his study, but he paused when his sharp hearing picked up a quiet gasp from inside.
 His eyes narrowed slightly, pausing when he heard a thump before a series of quick footsteps.
 Someone was inside his study.

-"I assure you, you are in no trouble, penneth," Elrond repeated, another smile on his face as he took a couple steps into the closet, a smile on his face as he held his hand out toward him.
+"I assure you, you are in no trouble, penneth," Elrond repeated, another smile on his fair face as he took a couple steps into the closet and held his hand out toward him.
 "Come, Estel.
 Mayhap the gardens would be a more suitable place for you to play on such a beautiful day."

-Elrond lowered his hand and turned his gaze to Aragorn, able to feel his concern.
-"Nothing, Estel," he answered, a small smile appearing on his face to try to reassure him.
-"Everything is okay."
+Elrond lowered his hand and turned his gaze to the boy, able to feel his concern.
+"Nothing, Estel," he answered, a small smile appearing on his face to attempt to reassure him.
+"Everything is all right."

 "Oh."
-Then, Aragorn's worry instantly melted into a sense of excitement.
+Then, Estel's worry instantly melted into a sense of excitement.
 "Is it a game?"